Trump voices optimism over US-China trade talks | DW | 11.10.2019

 Read more: Opinion: The world has reached a crossroads in trade policy

 Thus far, the trade war has resulted in US tariffs on over $360 billion (€326 billion) of Chinese imports and retaliatory Chinese tariffs on $120 billion (€109 billion) of American goods, mostly farm products.
-The US has plans to hit a further $160 billion (€145 billion) in Chinese goods.
-Trump has also accused China of manipulating and devaluing its currency seeking to gain an unfair trade advantage.
+The US has plans to apply tariffs to a further $160 billion (€145 billion) of Chinese goods.
+Trump has also accused China of manipulating and devaluing its currency in order to gain an unfair trade advantage.

 Head of International Affairs for the US Chamber of Commerce Myron Brilliant spoke with both parties and told reporters that there could be an agreement on currency this week.